baillielab/citeswitcher/README_cs.md

 <!--
 TODO

+REMOVE svg, replace and include functions and put them in separate scripts ==> markdowntools YAML default to leave it as it is
 ADD stripreferences function to remove all confirmed references

 -->

 # Citeswitcher

-**A new project, [manubot](https://github.com/manubot/manubot), performs some of the functions of citeswitcher and is actively developed by professionals, in contrast to my amateur hacking on this project.
-Worth a look before you get too deep into citeswitcher...**
+A new project, manubot, performs some of the functions of citeswitcher and is under active development.
+If you're just starting out, that's probably a better choice.

 For simple collaboration in academic writing.
 Cite papers as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them and make a common bib file for you, and call pandoc to make a fully referenced pdf, docx or html file.